uyvo01/CPSC335-proj1/README.md

 ## The group schedule matching takes following inputs:
 1. Busy_Schedule: A list of list that represent the persons existing schedule (they can’t plan any other engagement during these hours)
-1. Working_period: Daily working periods of group members. (login,logout)
+2. Working_period: Daily working periods of group members. (login,logout)
-1. Duration of the meeting
+3. Duration of the meeting
+Inputs are in sorted order.

 ### Sample input
 - person1_busy_Schedule =[ [’12:00’, ’13:00’], [’16:00’, ’18:00’]]
 - person1_work_hours = [‘9:00’, ’19:00’]